How to Play Soccer DFS: Guide to Daily Fantasy Soccer

 Avoiding Rookie Mistakes in Soccer DFS

 One key rookie mistake to avoid is using players based on name recognition rather than current role.
-Sometimes famous players or players who are very involved with their club team have smaller roles in their current national team structure.
-Especially as the tournament goes on, be aware of what each player is doing in the current squad setup.
+Sometimes famous players or players who were heavily involved with a previous team or in another competition have smaller roles in their current team’s structure.
+Be aware of what each player is doing in the current setup and how that role may affect his fantasy production.

 Another beginner slip-up is ignoring confirmed lineups.
 The actual lineups are released approximately 1 hour before kickoff, so it’s important to not get too married to your DFS lineups until you know for certain that a player will be playing.